macCesar/purgeTSS/README.md

 **ALL your classes from your original ʻapp.tss` file will be copied without purging.**

 ## Installation
-Install it globally on your machine via [NPM](http://npmjs.org/).
+**Install it globally on your machine via [NPM](http://npmjs.org/).**
 ```bash
 > [sudo] npm i -g purgetss
 ```

 ## Purging classes
-To parse all your XML files, run `purgetss` inside the root directory of your project.
+To parse all your XML files, run `purgetss` inside your project's root directory.
 ```bash
 > purgetss
 ```

-`purgetss` will extract all the classes found and copy them along with all the styles originally declared in app.tss.
+`purgetss` will extract all available classes from your Views and copy them along with all your original styles from `app.tss`.

 **To test it, see the [example files](https://github.com/macCesar/purgeTSS/blob/master/README.md#example-files)**